Six Step Troubleshooting

 The troubleshooting procedure thus far has narrowed the trouble to a single circuit consisting of a single active device.
 If there is no output from the circuit, voltage, and resistance checks are your best bets.
 However, if there is an output you can examine for distortions that will reveal the circuit parts that are most likely to be at fault minimizes these checks.
 Quite often, the waveform will identify the malfunction to be in a specific portion of the circuit.
 Make a study before replacing any parts.

-When identified, the faulty part, do not replace it until you substantiate that it is causing the actual trouble.
+Once the faulty part is identified, do not replace it until you substantiate that it is causing the actual trouble.
 A suspected open resistor, shorted capacitor, detuned coil, or weak tube may not be the reason (or the only reason) for the faulty output of the circuit.
 Such a defect may have resulted from another trouble.
 If you replace the part without an adequate technical reason, you may not cure the problem.
 Analyze the failure before making the repair.